British Council: British Council and the Indian diaspora effect

 The British Council has faced criticism for outsourcing key functions, including teacher recruitment, to a shared services centre in Noida, India.
 Concerns have been raised over the influence of the Indian diaspora in shaping policy, with key figures such as Sanjay Patel (Chief People Officer), Vijay Doshi (Chief Financial Officer, formerly held by Bidesh Sarkar), and Sushil Saluja (Trustee, Chair of the Commercial Committee) in senior roles.

-Critics question whether this ‘living bridge’ has led to political blind spots on human rights, as outsourcing continues despite India’s documented rights abuses under the BJP.
+Critics question whether this 'living bridge' has led to political blind spots on human rights, as outsourcing continues despite India's documented rights abuses under the BJP.
 The decision to outsource coincides with MPs Virendra Sharma and Navendu Mishra holding vice-chair roles in both the British Council and India Trade APPGs, raising transparency concerns.
-Moreover, the issue gained further prominence when Rishi Sunak visited the British Council’s New Delhi centre in 2023; just two years after the British Council had sold its IELTS business in India.
+Moreover, the issue gained further prominence when Rishi Sunak visited the British Council's New Delhi centre in 2023; just two years after the British Council had sold its IELTS business in India.

-Critics warn that growing reliance on Indian corporate partnerships, such as Tata’s takeover of British Council services, risks prioritising cost-cutting over human rights and British cultural diplomacy.
+Critics warn that growing reliance on Indian corporate partnerships, such as Tata's takeover of British Council services, risks prioritising cost-cutting over human rights and British cultural diplomacy.

-Taiwan teachers vote on pay strike

-British Council teachers in Taiwan were set to vote on historic strike action over stagnant pay, unchanged since 2004 despite a 25% rise in inflation and a significant increase in student fees.
-EL Gazette reported that teachers argue recent below-inflation pay increments fail to address the issue, despite the Council's claim of offering competitive packages.
-Dissatisfaction is further fuelled by comparisons to better-paid roles in local international schools.